jakir-ruet/aws-practitioner-professional/01-cloud-practitioner/Readme.md

   - **Improves availability and performance of applications with static IP addresses.**
   - **Uses AWS global network to route traffic optimally.**

+##### Virtual Private Cloud

+Amazon VPC is a logically isolated virtual network within the AWS cloud where you can launch and manage AWS resources (like EC2, RDS, Lambda, etc.) in a secure and controlled environment.

+- Design patterns for VPCs
+  - Internet-accessible VPC
+  - VPC with public and private subnets
+  - VPN access to private subnet
+  - Internal-only VPC
+  - VPC peering

 ##### [Elastic Load Balancing](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/networking-services.html)

 Elastic Load Balancing (ELB) is an AWS service that automatically distributes incoming traffic across multiple targets — such as EC2 instances, containers, IP addresses, or Lambda functions — to ensure high availability, fault tolerance, and scalability of your application.